Nose Bleeds: Treatment & Support

 There are two types of nosebleeds, each of which depends on where exactly in the nose the bleeding starts.

-The most common type is the anterior nosebleed (experts claim around 90 per cent of nosebleeds are anterior nosebleeds (i)).
+The most common type is the anterior nosebleed (experts claim the vast majority of nosebleeds are anterior nosebleeds (ii)).
 This is when the bleeding comes from just inside the nose, usually from the lower septum (the internal wall between the two nostrils).
 Sometimes there’s no obvious reason for an anterior nosebleed.
 However, things that usually cause them include a simple trauma to the nose such as a facial injury or picking your nose.
 This type of nosebleed is also more common during the winter, possibly because it can be caused by blowing your nose when you have a cold.
 Dry nasal membranes – which can be caused by dry winter air and indoor heating – can also cause anterior nosebleeds if the membranes dry out and crack.

 Other things that may cause an anterior nosebleed include hay fever or other allergies, sinusitis, using nasal decongestants, high altitude, cocaine use and a deviated septum.